jamesmoss/flywheel/readme.md

 - Option to rehydrate dates as datetime objects?
 - More serialisation formats?
 JSON, YAML, PHP serialized, PHP raw?
 - More mocks in unit tests.
+- Abstract the filesystem, something like Flysystem ?

 ## Running tests